CEREBRAL VENOUS THROMBOSIS

-Clinical presentation and etiology of cerebral venous thrombosis
+Clinical presentation and etiology of cerebral venous sinus thrombosis

 Introduction

-- cerebral venous sinus thrombosis (CVST) refers to the presence of a thrombus in the dural venous sinuses, which are responsible for draining blood from the brain
+- cerebral venous sinus thrombosis (CVST) refers to the presence of a thrombus in the dural venous sinuses and/or cerebral veins, which are responsible for draining blood from the brain

-- when diagnosed early and treated adequately, CVST generally has a favorable prognosis
+- when diagnosed early and managed adequately, CVST has generally a favorable prognosis

 - the diagnosis of early stages can be challenging, primarily due to the highly variable and non-specific clinical manifestations

-- thrombosis results in intracranial hypertension and/or venous infarction (with or without hemorrhagic component)
+- thrombosis results in intracranial hypertension and/or venous infarction (with or without a hemorrhagic component)

-- unrecognized venous thrombosis used to be a common cause of misdiagnosed “pseudotumor cerebri”
+- unrecognized venous thrombosis was formerly a common cause of misdiagnosed “pseudotumor cerebri”

 The most common sites of symptomatic thrombosis: